Lagos: Island

 The Island is a loose geographical term that is used to define the area of Lagos that is separated from the "Mainland" by the main channel draining the lagoon into the Atlantic Ocean, which forms Lagos Harbour.
-The Island is mainly a collection of Islands that are separated from each other by creeks of varying sizes and are connected by bridges.
+The Island is mainly a collection of islands that are separated from each other by creeks and are connected by bridges.
 The smaller sections of some creeks have been dredged and built over.
-This part of Lagos is the area where most business activities and entertainment events in Lagos take place.
-It also houses most of the upscale residential areas in Lagos.
+This part of Lagos is the area where most business activities and entertainment events take place, as well as where most of the upscale residential areas are concentrated.
 The Local Government Areas (LGAs) that are considered to be on the Island include Lagos Island and Eti-Osa.
-The major upscale Island neighborhoods within these LGAs include Ikoyi and Victoria Island.
+The major upscale Island neighbourhoods within these LGAs include Ikoyi and Victoria Island.
 Three major bridges join the Island to the Mainland.
 They are the Carter Bridge, which starts from Iddo; the Eko Bridge (formerly called the Second Mainland Bridge); and the Third Mainland Bridge, which passes through densely populated mainland suburbs to the Lagos Lagoon.
 The Ikoyi link bridge links Ikoyi and Lekki Phase 1, both of which are part of the Island.

-Construction on the Fourth Mainland Bridge will commence in 2022, according to Lagos State Governor, Babajide Sanwo-Olu.
+Construction on the Fourth Mainland Bridge will start in 2022, according to Lagos State Governor Babajide Sanwo-Olu.

 Lagos Island

 Lagos Island contains a central business district.
 This district is characterized by high-rise buildings.
 The Island also contains many of the city's largest wholesale marketplaces (such as the popular Idumota and Balogun Markets).
-It also has the National Museum of Nigeria, the Central Mosque, the Glover Memorial Hall, Christ's Church Cathedral (CMS) and the Oba's Palace (Iga Idunganran).
+It also has the National Museum of Nigeria, the Central Mosque, the Glover Memorial Hall, Christ's Church Cathedral (CMS), and the Oba's Palace (Iga Idunganran).
 Another major part of Lagos Island is Marina.
-It borders the idumota and Balogun markets and houses major Banking institutions.
-Though formerly in a derelict condition, Lagos Island's Tinubu Square is a site of historical importance; it was here that the Amalgamation Ceremony that unified the North and South protectorate to form Nigeria took place in 1914.
+It borders the Idumota and Balogun markets and houses major Banking institutions.
+Though formerly in a derelict condition, Lagos Island's Tinubu Square is a site of historical importance; it was here that the Amalgamation Ceremony that unified the North and South protectorates to form Nigeria took place in 1914.